salrashid123/grpc_health_proxy/README.md

         - containerPort: 50051
 ```

-The docker image used for the gRPC Server is taken from [this repository](https://github.com/salrashid123/gcegrpc/tree/master/app/grpc_only_backend)
+The docker image used for the gRPC Server is taken from `eample/` folder in the same repo

 ---

 ### CLI Exit Codes

 You can run tis utiity is cli mode directly similar to the `grpc_health_probe` cited above.
-In this cli mode, you can a grpc healthcheck service wihtout resorting to curl, etc.
+In this cli mode, you can a grpc healthcheck service without resorting to curl, etc.

 There are several exit codes this utility returns